securevale/android-rasp/README.md

 }
 ```

-Before first use the library needs to be initialised, initialisation should be done only once per
+Before first use, the library needs to be initialised with `init()` method.
+This method is
-app's lifecycle so the best place for doing it is the app's Application class.
+expected to be called only once per app's lifecycle, so the best place for doing it is inside
+of your app's `Application` class.

 ```kotlin
 import com.securevale.rasp.android.native.SecureApp